demisto/content/Packs/Linkshadow/Integrations/Linkshadow/README.md

 | plugin_id | xsoar_integration_1604211382 | True |
 | Incidents Fetch Interval | 01 Minutes | Default |

-4. Click **Test** to validate the URLs, token, and connection.

 ## Commands

-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### Linkshadow-fetch-entity-anomalies
 ***
 Linkshadow returns the full incident details referenced by timeframe (default = 60min) in an API response.
 Use of this command will return the JSON structure of the API response.